Debunking common annuity myths

 How might an annuity help you reach your goals?

-Your Ameriprise financial advisor can help you make sense of the different types of annuities and determine whether it may be an appropriate solution for your unique needs.
+Your Ameriprise financial advisor can help you make sense of the different types of annuities and determine an appropriate solution for your unique needs.

 Would purchasing an annuity help support my financial goals?
 What kind of role can an annuity play in my retirement income strategy?
 When should I consider purchasing an annuity?